-Advocate Subodh Bajpai of Unified Chambers and Associates provides specialist Debt Recovery Tribunal representation in Mumbai, Maharashtra.
-With over 25 years of exclusive practice in debt recovery law and more than 500 appearances before Debt Recovery Tribunals across India, Advocate Bajpai is one of the most experienced DRT lawyers available for matters before DRT-I Mumbai, DRT-II Mumbai, DRT-III Mumbai.
-The firm handles Original Applications under Section 19 of the Recovery of Debts and Bankruptcy Act 1993, interim attachment applications under Section 19(7), execution of Recovery Certificates, and DRAT appeals for clients in Mumbai and across Maharashtra.
+Unified Chambers and Associates — a partner-led team of advocates and associates — provides specialist Debt Recovery Tribunal representation in Mumbai, Maharashtra.
+The firm is led by Senior Partner Adv.
+Subodh Bajpai (LLM, MBA XLRI).
+The practice has handled 500+ DRT appearances across India and maintains a single-specialty DRT bench for matters before DRT-I Mumbai, DRT-II Mumbai, DRT-III Mumbai.
+Our team handles Original Applications under Section 19 of the Recovery of Debts and Bankruptcy Act 1993, interim attachment applications under Section 19(7), execution of Recovery Certificates, and DRAT appeals for clients in Mumbai and across Maharashtra.
+The firm is panel-ready for empanelment by scheduled commercial banks, public-sector banks, NBFCs, ARCs, and Development Financial Institutions.

-Banks, NBFCs, ARCs, and financial institutions in Mumbai seeking the best DRT lawyer engage Unified Chambers for concentrated specialist expertise.
-Our Senior Partner personally appears before every DRT in India, including DRT-I Mumbai, DRT-II Mumbai, DRT-III Mumbai, ensuring senior-level attention on every matter.
+Banks, NBFCs, ARCs, and financial institutions in Mumbai seeking specialist DRT counsel engage Unified Chambers for concentrated single-specialty expertise.
+The firm's advocates appear before all 39 Debt Recovery Tribunals in India, including DRT-I Mumbai, DRT-II Mumbai, DRT-III Mumbai, under Senior Partner oversight on every matter.

 DRT-I Mumbai, DRT-II Mumbai, DRT-III Mumbai is the Debt Recovery Tribunal with territorial jurisdiction over Mumbai, Thane, Raigad and 2 additional districts.
 The tribunal operates under the Recovery of Debts and Bankruptcy Act, 1993 and hears Original Applications, Section 19(7) interim attachment applications, and Section 17 SARFAESI challenges filed within its jurisdiction.
 DRT-I Mumbai handles PSU bank matters; DRT-II handles NBFC and private bank matters; DRT-III handles SARFAESI Section 17 appeals.
 Originating applications must be filed in paper book format — 3 copies.